ArthurChatton/sPoRT-notebook/README.md

     ## Input 5: sPoRT hyperparameters
     monotony <- TRUE #there is a monotone treatment pattern in the data.
 The function will automatically check positivity on untreated individuals. static <- c(TRUE, FALSE, FALSE) #d1 is static, d3 and d4 are dynamic.
-When dynamic, sPoRT will check the probability of being treated among those following the rule at time t AND the probability of being untreated among those not following the rule.
+When dynamic, sPoRT will check the probability of being treated among those following the rule at time t AND the probability of being to be untreated among those not following the rule.

 Now, we can run the `sport` function.